daniel-acuna/ist718_notes/markdown/Hadoop_MapReduce.md

 ![](image/2.png)
 From a **storage perspective**, there are many goals for a distributed system.
   - **Data Consistency**: all nodes have the same data at the same time.
-  - **Data Availability**: assurances that every request can be processed.
+  - **Data Availability**: assures that every request can be processed.
   - **Partition Tolerance**: tolerates network failures, the system continues to operate.

-**it is impossible to fulfill all three of the goals**
+**it is impossible to fulfill all three of the goals, only two of them can be fulfilled at most**
-**The must important of the three goals**: partition tolerance, if the systems goes down, we still want to provide services.
+**The most important of the three goals**: partition tolerance, if the systems goes down, we still want to provide services.

-## More component to fail
+## More components to fail
 ![](image/3.png)
-For example, if a job is seperated and assigned to different worker, since each of the worker has a certain possibility to fail the job, once one of the worker fail the job, the entire job fails, the job is more possible to fail if assigned to many people.
+Consider a scenario where a job is seperated and assigned to different worker.
+Since each of the worker has a certain possibility to fail the job and if one of the worker fail the job, the entire job fails, the job is more likely to fail if assigned to many people.

 **Solution**:
-Redundancy / replication: assigned duplicated jobs to different workers.
+Redundancy / replication: assigning duplicated jobs to different workers.

 ## Hadoop
 the operating system for big data, meant to store big files.